mattmaniak/fiflo/README.md

 # fiflo
 Terminal-based text editor with Common User Access keyboard shortcuts.

+## Abstract
+Learn C by writing in pure C. It is exercise where I've started learning pointers and memory management.
+As You can see it has grown to the text editor.

 ## Usage
 ### Check the requirements for the GNU/Linux:
 - git,
 - make,
 - gcc >= 4.9 or clang >= 3.6,
 - gzip (only for the installation),
-- sudo (only for the installation).
+- sudo (only for the installation, even for the bare Debian on root).

 ### Clone on a desktop, compile and run.
 ```